MPrevide/flowbroker/README.md

 There are many blocks (nodes) already ready, in general these blocks can be divided into:

-- **entry point**: a block (node) representing what is the trigger to start a particular flow.
-  This block might be a device, a event cron, etc.
+- **entry point**: blocks (nodes) that represent triggers to start a given flow.
+These blocks might be a device, a cron event, etc.
-- **processing blocks**: a set of blocks (nodes) that perform operations using the event.
+- **processing blocks**: blocks (nodes) that perform operations using the event.
 The blocks (nodes) might be: testing content for particular values or ranges, geo-positioning analysis, changing message attributes, perform operations on external elements, and so on.
-- **exit point**: a block (node) representing where the resulting data should be forwarded to.
-This block might be a database, a virtual device, an external element, and so on.
+- **exit point**: blocks (nodes) that represent where the resulting data should be forwarded to.
+These blocks might be a database, a virtual device, an external element, and so on.

-The flowbroker orchestrator is implemented under the directory `orchestrator`.
+The flowbroker orchestrator is implemented under the directory [`orchestrator`](./orchestrator).

 ### Flowbroker Context Manager

 The flowbroker context manager is a mechanism that allows a given set of data to persist beyond the life of the event, thus making it possible to store a state for the elements of the solution.

-The flowbroker context manager is implemented under the directory `contextManager`
+The flowbroker context manager is implemented under the directory [`contextManager`](./contextManager).

 ### Flowbroker Library

-The flowbroker library  that abstracts communication from the *orchestrator* to the nodes themselves (e.g. change, email) is implemented under `lib`
+The flowbroker library  that abstracts communication from the *orchestrator* to the nodes themselves (e.g. change, email) is implemented under [`lib`](./lib)

 It's possible to create new blocks (nodes) using the **flowbroker library**, it will be explained in the following topics.